rust-lang/rfcs/text/0000-float-semantics.md

 In that case, we generally follow [the same rules as LLVM](https://llvm.org/docs/LangRef.html#behavior-of-floating-point-nan-values).

 To be concrete, we first establish some terminology:
-A floating-point NaN value consists of a sign bit, a quiet/signaling bit, and a payload (which makes up the rest of the mantissa except for the quiet/signaling bit).
+A floating-point NaN value consists of a sign bit, a quiet/signaling bit, and a payload (which makes up the rest of the significand (i.e., the mantissa) except for the quiet/signaling bit).
 Rust assumes that the quiet/signaling bit being set to ``1`` indicates a quiet NaN (QNaN), and a value of ``0`` indicates a signaling NaN (SNaN).
 In the following we will hence just call it the "quiet bit".

 For the operations listed above, the following rules apply when a NaN value is returned: the result has a non-deterministic sign; the quiet bit and payload are non-deterministically chosen from the following set of options: